MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-error-handling-guidelines.md

 ## Unblocking users with actionable errors

 With [!INCLUDE [prod_short](includes/prod_short.md)] 2023 release wave 2, the error handling framework has been enhanced to include promoted actions in both error dialogs and validation errors.
 These promoted actions are designed to assist users in resolving errors more effectively.
-There are currently roughly two main scenarios to keep in mind when deciding how to use recommended actions: [Fix-it](devenv-error-handling-guidelines.md#error-messages-with-fix-it-actions--when-to-use-them) actions are recommended for scenarios where the system knows the correct value that should be used to resolve the error.
-[Show-it](devenv-error-handling-guidelines.md#error-messages-with-show-it-actions--when-to-use-them) actions are recommended for scenarios when the system can identify the error correction location in a related table.
+There are currently two main scenarios to keep in mind when deciding how to use recommended actions: [Fix-it](devenv-error-handling-guidelines.md#error-messages-with-fix-it-actions--when-to-use-them) actions are recommended for scenarios where the system knows the correct value that should be used to resolve the error.
+[Show-it](devenv-error-handling-guidelines.md#error-messages-with-show-it-actions--when-to-use-them) actions are recommended for scenarios when the system can identify the location where the error may be fixed by the user.

 Here are some quick guidelines on when to use each type of error message and its accompanying recommended actions.
 However, it's essential to begin by considering whether the error could have been avoided in the first place.